openlabs/trytond-magento/docs/source/introduction.rst

 1. The module source is available online and can be downloaded from:vsp `here <https://github.com/openlabs/trytond_magento>`_.

-2. The module can be downloaded as a `zip` or can be `cloned` by running
+2. The module can be downloaded as a `zip` file or can be `cloned` by running

     .. code-block:: sh